 In the late 60’s and early 70’s the interstates were still being completed (esp I 95, I 26, I 77, and more) the ‘corridors’ along the way were lined with character.
 It struck me as a time and evolution of sorts – settings of our past.
 What I saw ‘reeked with stories of a once thriving economy.

-I couldn’t help but to notice the structures along the way; it wasn’t difficult to notice the businesses which had at one time thrived and supported so many locals – the business came through the travelers – and had for many years.
+It wasn’t difficult to notice the structures along the way; it wasn’t difficult to notice the businesses which had at one time thrived and supported so many locals – the business came through the travelers – and had for many years.

 In the South highway 441 was another more northern route through Georgia which was replaced by Interstate 75, altering the local impact of those visiting the south from Ohio, Michigan, and Wisconsin.
 No different than the great highways route-66 and highway 50 leading West to California.
-Once the interstates were complete it was rare for travelers to deviate onto the older highways, but occasionally it did happen.
+Once the interstates were completed, it was rare for new generation travelers to deviate onto the older highways.

-When I was in no particular hurry I searched for the trail of decaying and lost businesses that remained apparent for those interested.
+When in no particular hurry I continued to search the trail of decaying and lost businesses that remained.
+They are apparent for those interested.

 This past summer I took a small ‘raft’ (pontoon) making my way down the Mississippi River to New Orleans (and then to Biloxi), 1800 miles worth (Raft The Mississippi) – lets just say it might have been practice for blogging a ride along some old highways, we’ll see.